SEBI Registered Research Analyst vs Investment Advisor: Key Differences Explained

 This is one of the most misunderstood areas in the securities market.

-Many investors assume that SEBI Registered Research Analysts can provide stock recommendations tailored to their income, financial goals, risk appetite, investment horizon, and personal circumstances.
+When addressing the common question, can research analyst give personalized tips, many investors assume that SEBI registered research analysts can provide stock recommendations tailored to their income, financial goals, risk appetite, investment horizon, and personal circumstances.

 SEBI Registered Research Analyst provides research-based recommendations, market analysis, stock reports, and investment ideas.